bravo3/orm/docs/Examples/ModifyTime.md

 Native Support
 --------------
-To use the built-in functionality you need to implement the `CreateModifyInterface` on your entity class.
-An implementation of this is included in the `CreateModifyTrait` -
+To use the built-in functionality you need to implement the `CreateModifyInterface` on your entity class:

     /**
      * @Orm\Entity
      */
     class SomeEntity implements CreateModifyInterface
     {
-        use CreateModifyTrait;

         // ..
     }